valboz/VBMicrolensing/docs/python/CentroidTrajectories.md

 Similarly to their corresponding original functions, these new functions take a parameters list and a list of observation times as arguments.
 The output contains a list of magnifications calculated at the epochs in `times`, centroid positions in (dec,ra) for source and lens, and source positions in the lens reference frame.

-Here is a full example with the `PSPLAstroLightCurve`:
+Here is a full example with the `PSPLAstroLightCurve`.
+For the other functions we just have to change the standard parameters accordingly, as explained in the corresponding sections [Light Curves](LightCurves.md), [Parallax](Parallax.md), [Orbital Motion](OrbitalMotion.md), [Binary Sources](BinarySources.md).

 ```
 import VBMicrolensing